First aid flights arrive in Tonga after big volcano eruption

 The deliveries were dropped off without the military personnel coming in contact with people at the airport in Tonga.
 That’s because Tonga is desperate to make sure foreigners don’t bring in the coronavirus.
 It has not had any outbreaks of COVID-19 and has reported just a single case since the pandemic began.

+Rear Adm.
+James Gilmour, the commander of New Zealand’s Joint Forces, said there had been a “mammoth effort” by Tongan troops “to clear that runway by hand.
+And they’ve achieved that this afternoon.”

-“This assistance will help our partners, the Tongan government, meet the Tongan community’s needs and support immediate clean-up efforts,” Australian Foreign Affairs Minister Marise Payne said in a release.
-“Many homes have been destroyed and many people displaced by the tsunami.”
+Australia said the assistance would help Tonga’s government meet the community’s needs and support the immediate cleanup efforts.

-Japan also said it would send emergency relief, including drinking water and equipment for cleaning away volcanic ash.
-Two Hercules aircraft and a transport vessel carrying two CH-47 Chinook helicopters would leave possibly Thursday, the Defense Ministry said.
+Japan also said it is sending emergency relief, including drinking water and equipment for cleaning away volcanic ash.
+Two C-130 Hercules aircraft left Thursday evening, and a transport vessel carrying two CH-47 Chinook helicopters will depart as soon as it is ready, the Defense Ministry said.

 U.N. humanitarian officials report that about 84,000 people — more than 80% of Tonga’s population — have been impacted by the volcano’s eruption, U.N. spokesman Stéphane Dujarric said, pointing to three deaths, injuries, loss of homes and polluted water.